wikipathways/wikipathways.github.io/_communities/nanomaterials.md

 For new users interested in adding new and editing existing pathways we recommend following the [HELP and USER guide](https://www.wikipathways.org/index.php/Help:Contents)."

-short-description: "The Nanomaterials community serves the interest of nano systems biology research by facilitating community-based annotation of biological pathways related to nanosafety."
+short-description: "The Nanomaterials Community serves the interest of nano systems biology research by facilitating community-based annotation of biological pathways related to nanosafety."

 logo: